ArGoApp Price Hits $0.34 on Major Exchanges (ARGO)

-ArGoApp (CURRENCY:ARGO) traded 3.7% lower against the dollar during the twenty-four hour period ending at 20:00 PM Eastern on July 11th.
-One ArGoApp coin can now be bought for approximately $0.34 or 0.00000963 BTC on exchanges.
-ArGoApp has a total market capitalization of $3.05 million and $226,445.00 worth of ArGoApp was traded on exchanges in the last day.
-During the last seven days, ArGoApp has traded 64.3% higher against the dollar.
+ArGoApp (CURRENCY:ARGO) traded 3.7% lower against the US dollar during the 24 hour period ending at 17:00 PM Eastern on July 13th.
+During the last seven days, ArGoApp has traded 64.3% higher against the US dollar.
+One ArGoApp coin can currently be bought for approximately $0.34 or 0.00000963 BTC on major exchanges.
+ArGoApp has a market capitalization of $3.05 million and $226,445.00 worth of ArGoApp was traded on exchanges in the last 24 hours.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.